 - All of Paco's stories.
 All of them.

 - Larry's part of the theme song:

 - The Silly Song "Monkey".

 - When they finally find what they're looking for.
 A cow.

 Captions: NOT A MONKEY

-From the same scene, Bob wonders out loud if his cart can go any faster.
+- From the same scene, Bob wonders out loud if his cart can go any faster.
 He notices a red button and pushes it, tilting back expecting turbo speed...
-Until it turns out it just prints a picture.
+Until it turns out it just prints a pizza coupon.
 His reaction is probably the greatest Aside Glance ever.